Russian imperialism: Contemporary Russian imperialism

+After the dissolution of the Soviet Union in 1991, it was thought that the Russian Federation had given up on plans of territorial expansion or kin-state nationalism, despite some 25 million ethnic Russians living in neighboring countries outside Russia.
+Stephen M. Saideman and R. William Ayres assert that Russia followed a non-irredentist policy in the 1990s despite some justifications for irredentist policies—one factor disfavoring irredentism was a focus by the ruling interest in consolidating power and the economy within the territory of Russia.
+Furthermore, a stable policy of irredentism popular with the electorate was not found, and politicians proposing such ideas did not fare well electorally.
+Russian nationalist politicians tended to focus on internal threats (i.e. "outsiders") rather than on the interests of Russians outside the federation.

 Analysts have described Russia's state ideology under Vladimir Putin as nationalist and imperialist.
 Since his third term as president, some analysts argue that Putin and his inner circle are working to re-establish a Russian empire.
 Andrey Kolesnikov describes Putin's regime as melding nationalist imperialism with conservative Orthodoxy and aspects of Stalinism.
 Putin has portrayed the Soviet Union as carrying out Russia's "imperial destiny" under another name.